 How long do I have to file a Wrongful Death Case in Pennsylvania?

-There is a specific time frame in Pittsburgh and throughout the state of Pennsylvania in which to file a wrongful death claim.
+There is a specific time frame in Pittsburgh and throughout the state of Pennsylvania in which to file a claim for your loss.
 This is known as a “statute of limitations”.
-Currently the time maximum in PA is within 2 years of the date of the death of your loved one.
-It is maximum 2 years in Ohio as well.
+Currently, the time maximum in PA is within 2 years of the date of the death of your loved one.
+It is a maximum of 2 years in Ohio as well.
 If you exceed this timeframe, it’s possible that the court will reject the claim, unless there are exceptional circumstances to justify the delay in filing.

-What do I have to prove for a Wrongful Death Case?
+What do I have to do to prove a Wrongful Death Case?

 - An opposing party owed a duty of care to the deceased victim.